ViStoryBench/vistorybench/README.md

 - [x] **[2025.05.30]** 📝 Technical report v1 released on arXiv.
 - [x] **[2025.05.21]** 🚀 Initial project launch and code release.

+## 🏛️ Architecture & Contribution
+ViStoryBench is designed with a modular and extensible architecture.
+The core of our evaluation pipeline is the `BaseEvaluator` abstract class, which allows for easy integration of new evaluation metrics.

+**Adding a New Evaluator:**
+1. Create a new class that inherits from `vistorybench.bench.base_evaluator.BaseEvaluator`.
+2. Implement the required methods (`__init__`, `evaluate`).
+3. Register your new evaluator in `vistorybench/bench_run.py`.

+We welcome contributions from the community!
+If you have a new metric or an improvement, please feel free to submit a pull request.

 ## 🛠️ Setup

 ### Download